Eurosport

-Eurosport is a group of pay television networks in Europe and parts of Asia that operates two main channels—Eurosport 1 and Eurosport 2—across most of its territories, and streams on HBO Max and Discovery+.
+Eurosport is a French pan-European group of pay television networks in Europe and parts of Asia that operates two main channels—Eurosport 1 and Eurosport 2—across most of its territories, and streams on HBO Max and Discovery+.
 It is a subsidiary of Warner Bros.
-Discovery EMEA, a division of Warner Bros.
-Discovery International, which is itself a division of Warner Bros.
+Discovery News & Sports, a division of Warner Bros.
 Discovery Global Linear Networks.

 Originally a joint venture between the European Broadcasting Union and Sky established in 1989, it was briefly shut down in 1991 following complaints by competitor Screensport.
 It was subsequently acquired by TF1 Group, and later merged with Screensport.
 For a period, it was a joint venture between TF1, Canal+ Group, and Havas Images.
 TF1 Group later bought out the other owners' shares.
 In 2012, Discovery Communications began to take an ownership in Eurosport, eventually leading to a full buyout in 2015.

 Eurosport is the main rights holder of the Olympic Games in most of Europe, as well as, with some exceptions, the tennis Grand Slam tournaments.

 The network of channels is available in 54 countries, in 21 different languages, providing viewers with European and international sporting events.
 Eurosport had 157 million subscribers in 2019, while the Eurosport 2 channel had an audience of 87 million viewers.
 For the most part, there is no on-screen presenter, only unseen commentators, allowing the same video feed to be used in multiple markets with different language audio.